shawnrc/AdventOfCode/README.md

  sharp as they are for a beginner who is just learning to code.
 Each puzzle calls upon different skills and has two parts that build on a theme.

-I'm having a lot of fun with it, and definitely recommend you check it out!
+I'm having a lot of fun with it, and definitely recommend you check it out\!

 I've included solutions to the problems with the input data for the sake of testing new solve methods.
 --